Hexagon/pup/README.md

   for developers and early adopters who want to stay on the bleeding edge of Pup's development.
 Based on the current state of the `main` repo of the github repository.

 Each channel serves different purposes, so choose the one that best fits your needs and requirements.

-### Usage Examples

-**Single command example**

-Use `pup run` with `--cmd` and a restart policy, for example `--autostart`, this will keep your process running, and require no configuration.

-`pup run --cmd "deno run server.ts" --autostart`

-**Ecosystem example**

-1. Initialise a new configuration file `pup.json`, running a server script using deno.

-   `pup init --id "my-server" --cmd "deno run -A server.ts" --autostart`

-2. Add hourly task using the cron start policy.

-   `pup append --id "my-task" --cmd "deno run -A task.ts" --cron "0 0 * * * *"`

-3. Launch your ecosystem.

-   `pup run`

-4. Optional: Install your ecosystem as a system service.
-Works with systemd, sysvinit, upstart, launchd and Windows service manager.

-   `pup install --name my-service`

-For the full manual, see <https://hexagon.github.io/pup>

-## Example setups

-Full examples available at [/docs/examples](/docs/examples)

 ## Contributions and Development